 The California Sea Lion (Zalophus Californianus) has three subspecies, namely the California Sea Lion, the Galapagos Sea Lion and the Japanese Sea Lion (presumed extinct) They were hunted extensively for their fur, oil, meat and genitals during the 19th and 20th centuries.
-They are protected under the US Marine Mammals Protection Act of 1972 and killing of these animals is banned in both Mexico and Canada.
-Californian Sea Lions are regularly entangled in fishing nets and they continued to be illegally shot by fishermen.
-The el Nino has also had a devastating impact on the species as has marine pollution in the form of organochlorines such as DDT.
+They are protected under the US Marine Mammals Protection Act of 1972.
+Killing of these animals is banned in both Mexico and Canada.
+Californian Sea Lions are regularly entangled in fishing nets and continue to be illegally shot by fishermen.
+The el Nino has also had a devastating impact on the species, as has marine pollution in the form of organochlorines such as DDT.

-Mating usually takes place between May and July with large adult males arriving first to establish territories.
+Mating usually takes place between May and July.
+Large adult males arrive first to establish territories.
 As with other Sea Lions, they can be very aggressive towards each other, engaging in vocal and physical threat displays.
 Fights are not uncommon.

 Females will give birth 4-5 days after coming on shore.
 Gestation period is around 11 months.
 Peak birthing tends to be from mid June to mid July.
 Pups are born measuring +/- 80-90 cm in length and weigh in at around 6-9 kg.
 Their initial dark brown or black coats are shed after their first month and again some six months later.

 The mothers tend to stay with their young for the first week, before leaving to forage.
 Foraging trips last between 2-4 days, usually within 100 km of the rookery.
 They return to nurse the pups for 1-2 days before repeating the foraging cycle once more.
 The nursing period can last between 4-8 months though longer periods of up to a year have been observed.